 Click on the Serial Port Names link which will open the Serial Ports configuration page.
-For more information about creating descriptive serial port names, see the "Serial Ports" section.
+For more information about creating descriptive serial port names, see the Serial Ports section in this manual.

 Creating a descriptive Environmental Monitor name:

 Click on the Environmental Monitor Names link.